TanStack/table/docs/src/pages/docs/api/useRowSelect.md

 The following values are provided to the table `instance`:

+- `state.lastSelectedRowId: rowId | null`
+  - The id of the row that last was selected.
 - `toggleRowSelected: Function(rowPath: String, ?set: Bool) => void`
   - Use this function to toggle a row's selected state.
   - Optionally pass `true` or `false` to set it to that state